Profile

 What About Stock and ETF Investing Costs?

 Trading 212 offers zero-commission stock and ETF investing through Invest and ISA accounts, with only a 0.15% FX fee.
-Capital.com does not offer real share ownership, focusing entirely on leveraged trading.
-For long-term investing, Trading 212 has the clear advantage.
+Capital.com does not offer physical share ownership, focusing mostly on leveraged trading.

 Are There Hidden FX Conversion or Funding Fees?

 Both brokers disclose FX and overnight costs publicly.
 Capital.com applies 0.7% FX on relevant conversions and clearly shows overnight funding rates.
-Trading 212 applies 0.5% FX for CFD accounts and 0.15% for Invest accounts.
-Neither charges deposit or withdrawal fees under normal conditions.
+Trading 212 applies 0.5% FX for CFD accounts and 0.15 percent for Invest accounts.

 Full Cost Comparison